mbustami/Custom-Spinner/README.md

 - getInitialOffset()
 ```
 What do we mean by the InitialOffset, is the stroke-dashoffset property of the spinner's circle,
-which is the pixel circumference of the circle
+which is the pixel circumference of the circle.

-it's set statically to 440, as our circle has a radius of 70
+It's set statically to 440, as our circle has a radius of 70.
-so Math.ceil(r * 2 * Math.PI) will result in 440 in our case
+So Math.ceil(r * 2 * Math.PI) will result in 440 in our case

 so this method will return the InitialOffset to the consumer;